| Home | Features | Cooking Dictionary | Cook-&-Book Reviews | Read the Articles |

 1 stem of basil

-- For oil garnish, add all ingredients to a small sauce pan, whisking continuously over low heat.
+- For Sun Dried Tomato Oil: For oil garnish, add all ingredients to a small sauce pan, whisking continuously over low heat.
 When the oil starts to bubble, remove from heat and allow oil to sit overnight.
 Strain the next day, discarding solids.
 Keep refrigerated after straining.